jon-jacky/Piety/scripts/demo.md

 Some interesting commands to type at the *eden* command prompt:

- - *b ts1* - in the focus window, display the buffer that contains the timeout messages from ts1task.
+ - *b ts1* - in the focus window, display the buffer that contains the timeout messages from *ts1task*.
 This window updates each time the task generates a new message, even when another window gets focus and updates as its text is edited.

-Some interesting Python commands to type at the *eden* command prompt (prefix each command with an exclamation point, *!*).
+Some interesting Python commands to type at the *Python* command prompt.
-Or, switch to the Python interpreter by typing an exclamation point by itself at the *eden* command prompt (then you can return to the *eden* command line by typing a colon *:* by itself at the Python prompt).
+(The three editor jobs have the *[wyshka](../shells/wyshka.py)* shell built-in, so you can use the Python command line without exiting the editor, by prefixing each Python command with an exclamation point, or by typing just an exclamation point on the command line by itself to switch to Python.)

  - *jobs()* - show information about jobs